jonfernq/SimpleERP/README.md

 ## SimpleERP
 Conceptually simple ERP with data and business processes explained with diagrams.

-Initially, two simple user interfaces or data input modes with data validation exist: 1.
-CSV file, and 2.
-Command Line Interface (CLI).
-Additional more sophisticated user interfaces in React.js and Pynecone (Python-React,js) are planned after this.

-API's are provided which are fed business transactions via CSV files as input data.
-As output data, system reports and dashboard graphics are rendered to output files (and D3.js for browser graphics).

 Common business sub-systems in an ERP system are listed by the order of how essential and important they are to business operations.

 [Financial management](https://github.com/jonfernq/SimpleERP/tree/main/General-Ledger): This is one of the most essential and important sub-systems in an ERP system as it is responsible for managing the financial transactions and generating financial reports such as balance sheets, income statements, and cash flow statements.